jhades/ng2-minimal/README.md

 # ng2-minimal
-An absolutelly minimal Angular 2 seed project, with source maps support and based on npm scripts only.
+An absolutely minimal Angular 2 seed project, with source maps support and based on npm scripts only.
 It includes the official Angular 2 Typescript typings.

 # Purposes